-Carlisle cathedral is home to a beautiful Flemish triptych which dates from the late 16th century.
-Purchased for Brougham church in the mid-19th century, the triptych was originally made for a church probably in Cologne.
+Purchased for a church at Brougham (near Penrith) in the mid-19th century, the triptych was originally made in Antwerp in modern-day Belgium for a church probably in Cologne, Germany.
 The richly-painted carvings depict the birth and Passion of Jesus and are a good example of the Antwerp school of carvers.
-The triptych was moved to the cathedral by the parish of St Wilfrid's, Brougham for safekeeping and the cathedral was anxious to provide visitors with a way of engaging with this beautiful but difficult piece.
-The intricacy of the carving and complexity of the artistic arrangement makes it hard for people to make out the scenes or to reflect on the events they depict.
+The triptych was moved to the cathedral by the parish of St Wilfrid's, Brougham for safekeeping.
+Whilst acknowledging the huge historical significance, the cathedral were also interested in how the triptych could be used as a focus for contemplation and reflection.

 To address these issues, an interactive touchscreen display was designed to sit immediately alongside the railed gates that separate triptych and public.
 High-resolution photography was utilised to allow visitor's to 'zoom in' on sections of the triptych, providing the means to explore the various scenes and follow the story of Christ's Passion from beginning to end.

 A more general history of the triptych was also included, detailing the inclusions, omissions and rearrangements that reflect its somewhat chequered history.
 This was presented as a series of 'stories' told from different viewpoints (eg. a carver, a soldier charged with the job of crucifying Jesus, the triptych itself), to allow the various layers of history and spiritual engagement to be interwoven and presented in a light-touch and intriguing way.

 The Canon Missioner, Michael Manley, provided short prayers and reflections based on the scenes portrayed, which are available on the touchscreen.
 This combination of history and spiritual content is a feature of our projects and a key driver for many of our clients.